Billy Mitchell (volcano)

-Billy Mitchell is a pyroclastic shield in the central part of the island of Bougainville, just north-east of the Bagana Volcano in Papua New Guinea.
+Billy Mitchell is a pyroclastic shield, an uncommon type of volcano in the central part of the island of Bougainville, just north-east of the Bagana Volcano in Papua New Guinea.
 It is a small pyroclastic shield truncated by a 2 km wide caldera filled by a crater lake.
-It is named after Billy Mitchell, a 20th-century United States Army general who is regarded as the father of the United States Air Force.
+It is generally thought to be named after Billy Mitchell, a 20th-century United States Army general who is sometimes regarded as the father of the United States Air Force, although the exact origin of this claim is not known.

+Background

 The last two major eruptions were in 1580 AD ± 20 years and about 1030 AD.
 They were among the largest Holocene eruptions in Papua New Guinea.
 Both were explosive eruptions with a Volcanic Explosivity Index of at least 5.
 The 1580 AD ± 20 years eruption produced pyroclastic flows and probably formed its caldera.
+The second of these eruptions likely had an effect on worldwide temperature, lowering it by 0.2-0.3 degrees celsius for a year or two after the event.
 The ignimbrite deposit from that eruption, which had a VEI of 6, extends 22 km from the caldera to the coast, and its volume is around 10 km3.

+The volcano is considered dormant as its last eruption was over 350 years ago.